 To start Python from a command prompt, type the following:

-To run a Python script from a command prompt (arguments can be added following the .py file), type the following:
+To run a Python script from a command prompt (arguments can be added following the .py extension), type the following:

 "C:\Program Files\ArcGIS\Pro\bin\Python\Scripts\propy" myscript.py